 The Military & Family Readiness Center provides individuals and families with activities and services which strengthen our community and promote self-sufficiency, mission readiness, and adaptation to the military way of life.
 The M&FRC welcomes active duty, retired military members, civilian DoD employees, and their family members.
-Click on the Class Schedule button below to find out what resources are available for you!

 - Financial Counseling

 Hours & Contact Info

 - Transition Assistance

 The goal of Transition Assistance Program (TAP) is to equip separating and retiring military and civilian personnel and their families with the skills and knowledge necessary for a smooth, successful transition into the private sector.

 The emphasis of the program is on preparation rather than job placement.
 The program is cosponsored by the Department of Defense, Department of Labor and Department of Veterans Affairs.

 VA Benefits Advisor: Mr. Cesar Macher, Office located in the M&FRC

 Mr Macher is available to provide one-one-one assistance to help you understand how to navigate VA, benefits, and services you’ve earned through your military career.
 You don’t ned to wait until you’re getting ready to separate or retire; learn about your VA benefits early in your career.